 “The audience saw this perfect image, but backstage was crazy and hectic,” said Sammi Lin ’20, who was in charge of curtains.
 “It was crazy loud, crazy all around.
 But we pulled through, and that’s all that matters.”

-This show would not have been possible if it wasn’t for Joyce Chen ’18, Midwood’s Vice President last year, and Alina Ng ’19, who was the K-pop club’s president last year.
+The show would not have been possible if it wasn’t for Joyce Chen ’18, Midwood’s mayor last year, and Alina Ng ’19, who was the K-pop club’s president.
 It all began when Ng thought to revive the concept of Midwood’s Asian Festival and pitched the idea to Chen.
-Then, with the help of last year’s comptroller, Lillian Chen ’18, and supervisor Mr. Emilio Ortega, the show was on the road!
+Then, with the help of last year’s comptroller, Lillian Chen ’18 [no relation], and supervisor Mr. Emilio Ortega, the show was on the road!

 The Asian Festival originally began in 1981, but saw its last show in 1999 until its resurrection in 2018.
-At first, it wasn’t a huge production in the auditorium.
+In its older version, it wasn’t a huge production in the auditorium.
 Rather, it was a gathering of foods from various Asian cultures in the cafeteria.
 The festival concept was reinvented by Ng and Joyce Chen to fit the modern tastes of students, and food was replaced by music and dance.

 This year’s show began preparation in December, which meant more practice time and more acts.
 The extra time was made possible by commissioners Helen Wong ’20 and Jessica Wu ’19, along with Mr. Ortega and Mr. Lawrence Yu, who supervised after 4:30pm.